Kenneth Kiesler: Career

-Kenneth Kiesler served as music director of the Illinois Symphony Orchestra from 1980 to 2000, during which time he founded the Illinois Symphony Chorus, the Illinois Chamber Orchestra, and led debuts at Lincoln Center and Carnegie Hall.
+Kiesler served as music director of the Illinois Symphony Orchestra from 1980 to 2000, during which time he founded the Illinois Symphony Chorus, the Illinois Chamber Orchestra, and led debuts at Lincoln Center and Carnegie Hall.
 He was also assistant conductor of the Indianapolis Symphony Orchestra from 1980 to 1983, music director and conductor of the South Bend Symphony Orchestra from 1984 to 1988 and principal conductor of the Saint Cecilia Orchestra from 1992 to 1995.
 From 2002 to 2007 Kiesler was music director of the New Hampshire Symphony Orchestra.

-Kiesler has conducted Britten's Peter Grimes, Rossini’s Il Turco in Italia at the Opera Theatre of St. Louis, Orff’s Carmina Burana at Syracuse Opera and Bright Sheng’s The Silver River in Singapore as well as operas of Menotti, Mozart, Puccini, Ravel, Stravinsky and Verdi among others.
+Kiesler has conducted Britten's Peter Grimes, Rossini's Il turco in Italia at the Opera Theatre of Saint Louis, Orff's Carmina Burana at Syracuse Opera and Bright Sheng's The Silver River in Singapore as well as operas of Menotti, Mozart, Puccini, Ravel, Stravinsky and Verdi among others.